harry0805/lambda_backend/readme.md

-# Deploy a serverless web backend to AWS lambda using Zappa
+# Deploy a serverless webserver to AWS lambda using Zappa

 ## Setup AWS Credentials
 Must have a `credentials` file in your `~/.aws/` folder.